Talkala logo

 Calling friends and family on Singapore personal numbers

-• Separate rates: landlines and mobiles on the +65 route are priced differently
+• Separate rates: landlines and mobiles on the +65 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile